-Welcome to the Randolph-Macon College Women's Lacrosse scholarship and program info page.
-Here you'll get information about the school and information on their Women's Lacrosse program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.
+This is the Randolph-Macon College Softball scholarship and program information page.
+Here you'll have access to information about the school and information on their Softball program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.

-For anyone who is trying to get recruited it is critical to understand who to talk to - and NCSA provides the information you'll need.
-The Head Coach of the Randolph-Macon College Women's Lacrosse program is MK Geratowski.
-Additional key personnel are:
+For anyone who is looking to get recruited it is critical to know who to talk to - and NCSA has got the details you need.
+The Assistant Coach of the Randolph-Macon College Softball program is Megan Smith.
+Other major staff include:

-If you're considering being a member of Randolph-Macon College Women's Lacrosse program these are the people you need to get in touch with.
-You'll be able to choose to get in touch with them by way of email utilizing the link above or call the school to obtain more specifics about the college and Women's Lacrosse program prior to deciding if it's a suitable fit for you.
+If you are considering being a part of the Randolph-Macon College Softball program these are the people you need to speak to.
+You'll be able to choose to contact them via email using the link above or call the school to obtain more information regarding the college and Softball program prior to deciding on whether or not it's the right fit for you personally.

-NCSA gives student student athletes the resources and info they need to enhance their chances of being recruited by a Women's Lacrosse program, whether it's at Randolph-Macon College or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
-This year on it's own there are 2164 Women's Lacrosse student athletes making use of the NCSA technology, network and scouting experts to get their highlights before 898 coaches at 554 colleges Women's Lacrosse programs across the country.
+NCSA gives student athletes the resources and info they need to increase their odds of being recruited by a Softball program, whether it's at Randolph-Macon College or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
+This year on it's own you'll find 60094 Softball student athletes utilizing the NCSA network, technology and scouting professionals to get their highlights in front of 5233 coaches at 1751 colleges Softball programs all over the country.

-In order to join the Randolph-Macon College Women's Lacrosse program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Starting that process early is crucial to your success.
-So make your free profile to become a confirmed NCSA Women's Lacrosse student athlete and start connecting with coaches at the Randolph-Macon College Women's Lacrosse program today.
+In order to join the Randolph-Macon College Softball program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as soon as possible is essential to your success.
+So create your free profile to become a confirmed NCSA Softball athlete and start connecting with coaches at the Randolph-Macon College Softball program today.